 Sandringham College Dance Academy is a selective entry pre-professional dance training program for talented students.
-The Sandringham College Dance Academy aims to support, develop and nurture dedicated dance students. who are hardworking, self-aware, confident and creative.
+The Sandringham College Dance Academy aims to support, develop and nurture dedicated dance students who are hardworking, self-aware, confident and creative.

-Students in Years 7 - 10 will be able to participate in the specialised dance training program that includes classical ballet, contemporary, jazz and strength & conditioning classes.
-Students are taught by teachers and exprofessional dancers who have the expertise, knowledge and skills to train highly skilled, technically proficient, artistic and versatile dancers as they prepare for a career within the creative arts industry.
+Students in Year 10 begin unit 1/2 of VET dance, as well as participating in the specialised dance training program that includes classical ballet, contemporary, jazz and strength & conditioning classes.
+Students are taught by teachers and ex-professional dancers who have the expertise, knowledge and skills to train highly skilled, technically proficient, artistic and versatile dancers as they prepare for a career within the creative arts industry.

 Dance Academy is run during school hours, as well occasional after school classes and accommodates the academic schedules of our students.
 The Dance Academy program is designed to lead into VCE Dance and VCE / VET Dance subjects.

 Dance program aims: